dylanaraps/dylan.k1ss.org/site/code.md

 ## Code

-the myriad of open source projects i have created over the years. not an exhaustive list, see [github](https://github.com/dylanaraps).
+The myriad of open source projects I have created over the years.
+Not an exhaustive list, see [github](https://github.com/dylanaraps).

 <a class=a href="https://k1ss.org"><div class=c>